ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 The Conditional Access App Control Protection design decisions can be found below.
 Conditional Access App Control components include Default Behaviour, User Monitoring, Device Identification and App Onboarding/Maintenance.

 The Conditional Access App Control capability of MCAS leverages Azure AD Conditional Access to enforce actions (such as blocking accessing) based on specific conditions (such as device compliance) by using a reverse proxy architecture.
-Users’ cloud app sessions, including authentication, are proxied by MCAS instead of going directly to the app.
-MCAS does this by replacing the app’s Uniform Resource Locators (URLs) and cookies, therefore not requiring an agent to be installed on the endpoints.
+Users' cloud app sessions, including authentication, are proxied by MCAS instead of going directly to the app.
+MCAS does this by replacing the app's Uniform Resource Locators (URLs) and cookies, therefore not requiring an agent to be installed on the endpoints.

 Examples of the Conditional Access App Control policies that can be configured to monitor and control user app access and sessions in real time are listed below: